CSCfi/csc-user-guide/docs/support/support-howto.md

 ##If you can't create an example, explain what you've done

 Explain the steps and commands you've given before the problem and all output and errors that are produced.
-If the amount of data is large (more than 1MB) you can use [FUNET FileSender](https://filesender.funet.fi/) to attach files.
+If the amount of data is large (more than 1MB) you can use [FUNET FileSender](https://filesender.funet.fi/) or [a-flip](../data/Allas/using_allas/a_commands.md] to delivere files.
 Be specific, see above.

 ##Specify your environment